 Joint ventures are those entities over which the Company has significant influence and joint control as defined in IAS 28 'Investments in Associates and Joint Ventures'.
 By virtue of the Company meeting the definition of a fund management company and the wholly-owned subsidiary of an investment fund and the exemption provided by IAS 28, investments in such entities are designated upon initial recognition to be accounted for at fair value through profit and loss.

 2.2 Going concern

-The financial statements have been prepared on a going concern basis which the Directors consider to be appropriate based on the cashflow forecasts prepared by them for a period of 12 months.
+The financial statements have been prepared on a going concern basis which the Directors consider to be appropriate for the following reasons.